On finite-horizon approximation of an infinite-horizon feedback Nash equilibrium in discrete-time LQ games: Infinite-horizon discrete-time LQ game with i/o/s dynamics and finite-horizon strategy

-This theorem shows the convergence properties of the finite-horizon strategy of ``watching $T$ steps into the future and moving one step now'' in terms of total cost, even when each player uses an individual prediction horizon under Assumption \ref{converge assumption}.

-Furthermore, the theorem provides an explicit upper bound on the cost difference between the finite-horizon strategy and the infinite-horizon FNE associated with the limiting process.
-This bound vanishes as all players’ prediction horizons tend to infinity since $\lim\limits_{T\rightarrow +\infty}\epsilon = 0$ by Lemma \ref{lm.convergence}, and $\theta_i(\epsilon)$ is a cubic polynomial with zero constant term.
-Thus, the finite-horizon strategy serves as an approximation to the infinite-horizon FNE with a quantifiable and diminishing error.
-The proof of Theorem~\ref{T-1 known} is given in Appendix~\ref{Proof of Theorem}.
+The proof of Theorem~\ref{theo:finite-horizon strategy} is given in Appendix~\ref{app:Proof of Theorem}.
+Under Assumption~\ref{assup:converge}, this theorem characterizes the convergence property of the total cost under the finite-horizon strategies of ``looking $T^i$ steps ahead and moving one step'', when each player uses an individual prediction horizon.
+Furthermore, Theorem~\ref{theo:finite-horizon strategy} provides an explicit upper bound on the gap between the costs under the finite-horizon strategies and under the limiting FNE.
+This bound tends to zero as all prediction horizons increase.
+Indeed, by Lemma~\ref{lm:convergence}, $\|K^{i*}_1(T^i)-K^{i*}\|_2 \to 0$ as $T^i \to +\infty$ for each $i$, which implies $\epsilon \to 0$ as $T_h = \min\limits_{i\in \N} T^i \to +\infty$.
+Since $\theta^i(\epsilon)$ is a cubic polynomial in $\epsilon$, the upper bound vanishes accordingly.
+Thus, the finite-horizon strategy serves as an approximation to one of the FNEs in the infinite-horizon game, with a quantifiable and diminishing error.